ellisp/blog-source/_posts/2020-02-01-tennis-carroll.md

 }

-#' Play out a tournament along the lines of Lewis Carrolls' preferred methold
+#' Play out a tournament along the lines of Lewis Carroll's preferred methold
 #'
 #' @param players a data frame or tibble with columns for player_id and Elo
 #' @param verbose Whether to print out the number of remaining players in each round